 Additionally, different cultural groups perceive autism differently.
 Stigma associated with the diagnosis varies across different cultural and ethnic groups (Singh and Bunyak, 2019).
-Latinx parents have reported a need to "cover it up" when speaking about their child's ASD diagnosis within their communities, and members of the African American community have reported that stigma around all kinds of disability is high in their community.
-Similar findings have come from studies with Korean and South Asian Indian communities, in which parents and caregivers feel stigmatized and shamed for their child's autism diagnosis.
+Latinx parents have reported a need to "cover it up" when speaking about their child's ASD diagnosis within their communities, and members of the African American community have reported that stigma around all kinds of disability is high in their communities, in which parents and caregivers feel stigmatized and shamed for their child's autism diagnosis.